inderjit303/msvsd32bitsram/README.md

 - The above waveforms clearly, shows the digital output obtained as desired for the analog part of 4-Bit Asynchronous Up Counter.

-- This completes the prelayout simulation of Ring oscillator.
+- This completes the prelayout simulation of Ring oscillator interfaced with 1bit ADC.

-- The prelayout netlist generated from xschem is shown for reference.
+- The prelayout lvs netlist generated from xschem is shown for reference.

 ```
 ** sch_path: /home/inderjit/lab_inverter/xschem/adc_test.sch